wri/wri-wpsi/README.md

 ## Deploying

 Staging is deployed to heroku at `https://git.heroku.com/wri-wpsi.git`.
-Run `git push heroku master` to deploy master there.
+Run `git push heroku production` to deploy production there.

 Production is deployed to a `Ubuntu 18.04.3 LTS` server at IHE Delft.
 Run `cap production deploy` to deploy there.
 Consult `config/deploy/production.rb` for where that is.
 You will need to get your credentials set up by a current deployer.